 Any complaint of discrimination or harassment related to any of these protected bases should be reported to the Office of Equal Opportunity, Inclusion, and Resolution Services.
 The office can be contacted at 005 Steele Hall, Syracuse University, Syracuse, NY 13244-1120 or 315.443.4018.

-Faculty and staff are encouraged to fill out and submit our: Complaint Form for Reporting Sexual Harassment
+Faculty and staff are encouraged to fill out and submit our Complaint Form for Reporting Sexual Harassment [PDF]

 As members of the community, we all have the responsibility to protect those who are in a position of vulnerability.
 This is fulfilled when all individuals share in accountability for this obligation.
 In this way, members of the University community accept and endorse the basic principle of safety that supports our institutional commitment to access, opportunity, and cross-institutional collaboration, all of which exist to serve the core mission.

-To report an act of Hate or Bias please complete this form at: Stop Bias.
+To report an act of Hate or Bias:

 As an institution of higher education, Syracuse University fosters learning and growth.
 It seeks to provide all students with a safe and secure learning environment that is free of crime and/or policy violations motivated by discrimination, sexual and bias-related harassment, and other violations of rights.
 The Division of Student Affairs recognizes and values the similarities and differences among students and recognized student organizations at Syracuse University.
 Discrimination, sexual and bias-related harassment, and other violations of rights disrupt the educational process and will not be tolerated.